Protection of personal information policy

 The information we gather from your use of the site and your answers to our surveys help us understand your interests and needs.
 This allows us to develop and improve our services.

-For example, we can determine the next topics to present by identifying the most-searched topics and the most-viewed content.
+For example, we can send you electronic messages, such as emails, to ask for your opinion.
+We can also determine the next topics to present by identifying the most-searched topics and the most-viewed content.

 We use this information to assess how the site is used and to ensure that it is working properly.
 It helps us manage the site and correct problems so that we can offer you an efficient and pleasant browsing experience.